 |

-- Assess the materiality level of each sustainability issue by different managers of business units
+- Assess the materiality level of each sustainability matter through evaluations conducted by business unit managers

-- Identify ESG topics to our business by analysing internal documents and processes, peer reviews and Risk and Opportunity (“R&O”) register on ESG matters
+- Identify key sustainability matters by analysing internal documents and processes, peer reviews and Risk and Opportunity (“R&O“) register

-- Review the R&O periodically as part of our risk assessment to ensure our sustainability practice addresses our key ESG concerns
+- Review the R&O register periodically as part of our risk assessment process to ensure our sustainability practice effectively addresses key sustainability matters

-- To secure the R&O register to comply with legislative requirements and industry best practices while addressing stakeholders’ interests
+- Secure the R&O register to align with legislative requirements and industry best practices while addressing stakeholders’ interests

 |